cloudknit-io/cloudknit/docs/getting_started/index.md

 # Getting Started

-## Provisioning your first Environment
+## Provision your first Environment

 After you have setup zLifecycle, you will want to provision a simple environment to see how it works end to end.